RobiTittoto/progettoCyber/home.md

 **Once the victim launches the infected application:**

-The application work normally meanwhile the injected payload executes automatically
+The application works normally while the injected payload executes in the background.

-A reverse TCP connection is established through the Ngrok tunnel
+A reverse TCP connection is established through the Ngrok tunnel.

-The attacker gains Meterpreter shell access to the device
+The attacker gains Meterpreter shell access to the device.

-Full device compromise is achieved
+At this point, full control over the device is achieved through the Meterpreter session.

 ## Security Implications